gportay/cqfd6/README.md

 `CQFDRC_FILE`: file as config file (default `.cqfdrc`).

 `CQFD_DOCKER`: program used to invoke `docker` client.
-For example, to use docker if not in the docker group, it can be set like:
+For example, to use podman, it can be set like:
 ```
-docker='sudo docker'
+CQFD_DOCKER='podman' cqfd
 ```

 `CQFD_EXTRA_RUN_ARGS`: A space-separated list of additional